THE GLASTONBURY EMERGING TALENT COMPETITION 2024

-1) The competition is open only to musicians and performers based in the UK and Ireland who have not signed a contract to a record company, or any contract with any third party record label (or similar).
+1) The competition is open only to musicians and performers based in the UK and Ireland who have not signed a contract to a record company, or any contract with any third party record label (or any similar arrangement which entitles a third party to your exclusive recording services) at the point of entering the competition and you must notify us promptly if you enter into any such arrangements with any third parties during or prior to the expiry of the Emerging Talent Competition.
 This restriction would not include self released material whether in the physical format or as a digital release.
 Self released means recordings entirely financed by the musicians or performers with no financial assistance from any commercial organisation or relationship or an agreement with a record label or other investor but always excepting any distribution deal you might have entered into (including iTunes and/or a digital aggregator).
-You must not (either as a band, band member, or solo performer) have had recognised success (including under any other moniker) - for example having had a UK Top 40 album or single, or one or more national television appearances.
+You must not (either as a band, band member, or solo performer) have had recognised success (including under any other moniker) - for example having had a UK Top 100 album or single, or one or more national television appearances.
 In the event of any query or disagreement on what constitutes a valid entry, the Festival’s decision is final.
 You may only enter ONCE under one name (either as a solo artist or as part of a group).
 Multiple entries will be disqualified (at our sole discretion).

 You will need to submit

 3) The competition is free to enter.

 4) Regrettably we will not be able to enter into any correspondence with competition entrants.
 However we may contact each competition entrant to give them updates about the various stages of the competition and information around radio coverage of the competition.
 Please make sure your application is clear and complete.
 You cannot amend the application once it has been submitted, or submit additional songs, so please do not send additional links (or similar) to us.
 The acceptance of all entries is at the Festival’s sole discretion.